 Daniel grew up on the farm where his grandfather, John Minerd Jr., had settled as a pioneer in 1845, fronting on the Ohio-Indiana state line.

-The Miners had one daughter, Hazle G. Miner.
+The Miners together bore one daughter, Hazle G. Miner.

-Within just a few months, on Aug.
+Within just eight months, on Aug.
 17, 1891, the shadow of death reappeared, and snatched away the Miners' infant daughter Hazel.
 The cause of her death, at the tender age of just 8 or 9 months, is unknown.
-The infant girl was buried with her mother at Sugar Ridge, and her badly faded grave marker is seen here.
+A short death notice in the Monroeville Breeze simply stated that she had passed away in the Minerd residence.

 The specter of death made its third and final visit to the family in October 1893, when, said the Weekly Breeze, Daniel:

 ...left his parents home ... and went to Baldwin on some business...
 [While] at Baldwin he met some friends and in company with them went into the saloon at that place and as is usually the case with people who frequent such places they all indulged in a so called social drink but did not stop at one but took another and so on until they were feeling quite jolly over the effects.
 From Baldwin, Dannie in company with one of his friends drove to Monroeville, where they again visited the saloons and obtained several drinks.

 Thoroughly drunk, Daniel and a friend named Martin staggered out of the Monroeville saloon at about 10 pm.
 They got into Daniel's horse-drawn cart and drove to Martin's home, where Martin got out and said goodbye, "little dreaming of the fate that a few minutes after befell his friend."
 Daniel then started for his own home, but apparently passed out while riding.
 Continuing the story in the Weekly Breeze, Daniel: